Propane24/pesu-dashboard-redesign/README.md

 - CSS3
 - JavaScript (ES6)

-The project is built without external UI frameworks, keeping the implementation lightweight and focused on core frontend technologies.
+The redesign is built using core frontend technologies without relying on external UI frameworks, keeping the project lightweight and easy to maintain.

 ---